-The nature of microorganisms with an emphasis on procaryotes, viruses, and fungi.
+The nature of microorganisms with an emphasis on bacteria, viruses, and fungi.
 Microscopy, cell structures and functions, metabolism, genetics, host defense, biological diversity, and environmental issues will be investigated.
 Includes laboratory.
-Prerequisites: BIOL 107 and CHEM 120 are strongly recommended.
+Prerequisites: BIOL 107 and CHEM 100 or CHEM 120.
 NOTE: General Honors Course.